Proxy

 Healthcheck

-When deploying, the proxy will by default hit /up once every second until we hit the deploy timeout, with a 5 second timeout for each request.
+When deploying, the proxy will by default hit /up once every second until we hit the deploy timeout, with a 5-second timeout for each request.

 Once the app is up, the proxy will stop hitting the healthcheck endpoint.